KhioneusNevula/ElementsOfChaosMod/README.md

   <li>If combined with Omrit, then the other entity will die if the block is broken, but be unkillable while it remains unbroken.</li>
   <li>If combined with Gyan, then the other entity will always face the block.</li>
 </ul>
 * Bhaiggyo, an Element found in rabbit's feet.
 Causes luck effects at high amounts when ingested, makes objects crafted with it luckier somehow...?
+Causes bad luck with Ulta.
 * Zatro, an Element found in ender pearls, endermen, and shulkers.
 Allows substances to cause teleportation when ingested.
 Used for teleportation, and is decreased by heat.
 When made into containers, the containers act like shulker boxes ???
 * Tontro, an Element found in potions of weaving, cobwebs, and spiders in very low amounts.
 On its own, it gives the weaving effect.
 However, can be used in some way to force composed substances to re-combine?
 * Gyan, an Element found in all things that generate or hold XP.
 Gyan allows substances to give XP, and can be combined with non-special substances to make their abilities able to be triggered by the individual who possesses them.
 * Rokha, an Element found in heart of the sea which causes Anchoring when ingested (player can do anything for five seconds and then is teleported back to their start position afterward with the same health and effects they had then) and causes a stasis field when placed as a block, which stops random ticks in a one block radius around it and stops substances increasing/decreasing when heated in adjacent vats, as well as prevents explosions.
+* Ahakali, an Element found in bad omen potions and the like.
+Its basic effect is to trigger a bad omen effect
 * Jyoti, a rare Element found in celestial objects like Nether Stars. ????
 *